-The National Council for Reflexology Educators (“NCRE”) is an IRS recognized 501(c)3 non-profit organization, that emerged in January 2016 with the intention of supporting the needs of reflexology educators by offering educational resources, forums, conferences, online training, and a voice at legislative proceedings.
+The National Council for Reflexology Educators (“NCRE”) is an IRS recognized 501(c)3 non-profit organization, that emerged in January 2016 with the intention of supporting the needs of reflexology educators.
+This will be done by offering educational resources, forums, conferences, online training, and a voice at legislative proceedings.

-Our mission is to meet the diverse needs of the reflexology educational community by bridging the gap between the individual’s desire to teach and their potential lack of formal educational training; and give a voice to experienced teachers and those who provide instructional aids.
+The mission is to meet the diverse needs of the reflexology educational community by bridging the gap between the individual’s desire to teach and evolving standards; and give a voice to experienced teachers and those who provide instructional aids.

 Develop national standards for teachers at accepted industry levels for those wishing to teach reflexology.